DataMX/GettingandCleaningData/CodeBook.md

 Data processing with the *run_analysis.r* script did the following steps:

-1) Check that "UCI HAR Dataset" directory is in the working directory and then change into "UCI HAR Dataset" directory.
+1) Check that the "UCI HAR Dataset" directory is in the working directory and then change into the "UCI HAR Dataset" directory.

-2) Read in training *(train/X_train.txt)* and then test *(test/X_test.txt)* processed data without ids or activity data.
+2) Read in training *(train/X_train.txt)* and then test *(test/X_test.txt)* processed data sets without ids or activity data.
 Script does not read in raw data as it's not used in the script.
-Combine the test and training using *rbind*.
+Combine the test and training sets using *rbind*.
+ (Instruction step 1)

 3) Read in column names located in *features.txt*.
 Use subsetting and *gsub* command to make column names more descriptive and Human readable.
-I used *gsub* to do the following:
+(Instruction Step 4)  I used *gsub* to do the following:
 *   Change all occurances of mean and std to the same format and expand std to StandardDeviation
 *   Remove () and - for easier column selection in R
 *   Expand t to Time and F to Frequency